-Law360 (May 24, 2019, [spp-timestamp time="3:38"] PM EDT) — Robinson Bradshaw & Hinson PA fired back Thursday against a black female attorney’s court filing accusing the law firm of using racial stereotypes in its efforts to escape her bias suit against it, saying the attorney “caustically embellishes the most outlandish allegations of her complaint.”
+Law360 (May 24, 2019, 3:38 PM EDT) — Robinson Bradshaw & Hinson PA fired back Thursday against a black female attorney’s court filing accusing the law firm of using racial stereotypes in its efforts to escape her bias suit against it, saying the attorney “caustically embellishes the most outlandish allegations of her complaint.”

 Robinson Bradshaw asked a North Carolina federal judge on May 2 to dismiss four state law claims from Sharika Robinson’s civil rights and deceptive trade practices lawsuit against it.
 Robinson, in turn, argued the suit should remain intact and accused the firm of using racial stereotypes in its motion to dismiss.

 The firm responded Thursday, arguing that Robinson’s “conclusory and tendentious argument” underscores the need for the court to dismiss her breach of contract, tortious interference, fraud and deceptive trade practices claims.

 “Plaintiff caustically embellishes the most outlandish allegations of her complaint but fails to address the defects in pleading her four state law counts,” the law firm’s reply brief said.

 Robinson, who joined the Carolinas-based Robinson Bradshaw as an associate in 2015, accuses the firm in her suit filed in April of engaging in a pattern of gender and racial discrimination that belies its public marketing to prospective clients and employees as being committed to diversity and inclusion.

 As of Friday, Robinson’s biography was no longer up on the law firm’s website.

 In addition to the firm, Robinson named as defendants managing partner Allen Robertson, chair of the firm’s litigation practice Robert Harrington, and shareholders Jonathan Krisko and Gregory Skidmore.